-The following sections of this document describe methods of data acquisition, processing and quality control (QC) for TOPMed WGS data contained in the April 2017 releases.
+The following sections of this document describe methods of data acquisition, processing and quality control (QC) for TOPMed WGS data contained in the 2016 releases.
 Briefly, ~30X whole genome sequencing was performed at several different Sequencing Centers (named in the Table).
 All samples for a given study were sequenced at the same center, except for a small number of control samples described below.
 The reads were aligned to human genome build GRCh37 at each center using similar, but not identical, processing pipelines.
-The resulting BAM files were transferred from all centers to the TOPMed Informatics Research Center (IRC), where they were re-aligned to build GRCh37, using a common pipeline to produce a set of 'harmonized' BAM files.
+The resulting BAM files were transferred from all centers to the TOPMed

+Informatics Research Center (IRC), where they were re-aligned to build GRCh37, using a common pipeline to produce a set of 'harmonized' BAM files.
 Both the Sequencing Center-specific BAM and the harmonized BAM files were deposited in the NCBI Sequence Read Archive (SRA), where they were converted to '.sra' file format.
 Both center-specific and IRC-harmonized .sra files are available to users with approved access to a given study.
-The IRC performed joint genotype calling on all samples in the April 2017 releases.
-The resulting VCF files were split by study and consent group for distribution to approved dbGaP users, but can be reassembled easily for cross-study, pooled analysis because the files for all studies contain identical lists of variant sites.
+The IRC performed joint genotype calling on all samples in the October 2016 releases (along with additional samples to be released later).
+The resulting VCF files were split by study and consent group for distribution to approved dbGaP users, but can be reassembled easily for cross-study, pooled analysis because the files for all studies contain the same variant sites.
 Quality control was performed at each stage of the process by the Sequencing Centers, the IRC and the TOPMed Data Coordinating Center (DCC).
-Only samples and variants that passed QC are included in the genotype call sets distributed with the April 2017 releases.
+Only samples and variants that passed QC are included in the genotype call sets distributed with the 2016 releases.

-Sequence/genotype data files provided in the April 2017 dbGaP releases include the following:
+Sequence/genotype data files provided in the 2016 dbGaP releases include the following: